vovapasko/dmc-front/techdoc.md

 - form

 #### Account
-This module contains confirm, login, password reset, signup pages:
+This module contain confirm, login, password reset, signup pages:

 - confirm
-	> Informs a user that his password was changed
+	> Informs a user that him password was changed
 - login
 	> This component for login user in crm
 - reset-password